-COMPETENCE CHECKLIST FOR DP SIMULATOR COURSE Participant name: Date: Course: 1.
-OPI RATION OF A DP SYSTEM Tax code Checked Comment: 1.1 Demonstrate an ability to set up and operate the DP system under the various control modes, and to carry out manual, mixed manual/automatic manoeuvres.
-A 1.2 Demonstrate the operation of position reference systems, sensors and peripheral equipment associated with the DP system. А 2.
-DP OPERATION 2.1 Interpret vessel plans and specifications, capability diagrams and other data relevant to the planning and conduct of DP operations. Α 2.2 Using vessel and other data assess the capability of the vessel to complete successfully and proposed operation. А 2.3 Carry out risk assessment exercise on proposed operations and determine the level of redundancy appropriate. Α 2.4 Make appropriate contingency plans to cover any foreseeable system failure or operational requirement.
-Contingency planning to include appropriate "escape routes" for the vessel. А 2.5 Demonstrate compliance with appropriate procedures to be followed when approaching any work site and transferring from conventional vessel control to DP control.
-A N/A 2.6 Demonstrate effective completion of Pre DP and other checklists. Α 2.7 Demonstrate effective communication needed during DP operations and the testing procedures. Α 2.8 Conduct vessel positioning manoeuvres and station keeping functions following operational plan and procedures. Α 2.9 Organize DP watchkeeping procedures observing recognized safe working practices.
-1 N/A 2.10 Conduct appropriate watch handover procedures, completing appropriate checklists. Α N/A 2.11 Maintain the appropriate logbooks and records pertaining to DP operations. Α 2.12 Evaluate the various information, warning and alarm messages communicated to the operator. ı 2.13 Relate the content of the messages in 2.12 above to the actions necessary in relation to the DP operation. ı 3.
-EM ERGENCY PROCEDURES 1 , 3.1 Recognise the conditions that will cause degraded operational status or emergency status.
-K 3.2 Recognise the warnings and alarms associated with catastrophic failure.
-K 3.3 Evaluate the various factors to be taken into account subsequent to any system failure and determine appropriate actions. ı 3.4 Carry out procedures to stabilize the vessel position and heading subsequent to a variety of system failures and take appropriate decisions and actions relating to the continuance or abandonment of the operation.
-1
+Competence checklist for DP simulator course Participant r Date: Course: name: 1.
+Op peration of a DP system Tax code Checked Comment 1.1 Demonstrate an ability to set up and operate the DP system under the various control modes and to carry out manual, mixed manual/ automatic manoeuvres.
+A 1.2 Demonstrate the operation of position reference systems, sensors and peripheral equipment associated with the DP system.
+A 2.
+DF Operation 2.1 Interpret vessel plans and specifications, capability diagrams and other data relevant to the planning and conduct of DP operations.
+A 2.2 Use vessel and other data to assess the capability of the vessel to complete successfully and proposed operation.
+A 2.3 Carry out risk assessment exercise on proposed operations and determine the level of redundancy appropriate.
+A 2.4 Make appropriate contingency plans to cover any foreseeable system failure or operational requirement.
+Contingency planning to include appropriate "escape routes" for the vessel.
+A 2.5 Demonstrate compliance with appropriate procedures to be followed when approaching any work site and transferring from conventional vessel control to DP control.
+A N/A